5,340cc DOHC V8 Engine

 4-Wheel Disc Brakes

-*Documented by copies of its factory build records
+*Documented by a copies of factory records and a clean CARFAX

 THE ASTON MARTIN V8